rec0de/crowbar-tool/README.md

 {}
 ```

-### Plans
-**Crowbar** is a very early stage of development.

-The following features are planned as further steps (unordered)
-* ADT support
-* ProgramElements (and PIT rules etc.) for `assert` and calls
-* Taclet DSL
-* Counter-model feedback from the backends
-* First-order specification
-* BPL leading composition
-* Other solvers as backends: KeY, Vampire, SMT-RAT(for HABS), AProVe...
-* All the other BPL-types
-* Connection to the dynamic analyses
-* Frames
-* Verification and specification of SPLs without flattening
-* Basic inference for effect-types etc.
-* Encoding the [**KeYmaera X**](https://github.com/LS-Lab/KeYmaeraX-release) bridge in a BPL type

-### Misc.
+## Misc.
-Please make sure that some SMT solver is installed and callable via command line.
+* Please make sure that some SMT solver is installed and callable via command line.
+The tests use the `z3` and `cvc` commands.

-### Minor bugs
-Right now, Crowbar does not support to pass a product to the ABS compiler.
+* Crowbar does not yet support any SPL option.
-Right now, lists are not translated into the SMT-LIB signature, so parameter lists of classes with more than one element cause crowbar to fail.
+* Translation into SMT-LIB fails silently if parameter lists of classes have more than one element.